 Breastfeeding a premature or sick baby

 Breast milk is easier than formula for babies to digest — especially premature babies.
-It helps your baby's immune system, and has special qualities that benefit premature babies.
-Even the smallest amount will help your baby.
+It helps the baby's immune system, and has special qualities that benefit premature babies.
+Even the smallest amount will help the baby.

-In neonatal intensive care units and special care nurseries, staff are aware of the importance of skin-to-skin contact and breast milk, and will encourage you to provide breast milk for your baby.
+In neonatal intensive care units and special care nurseries, staff are aware of the importance of skin-to-skin contact and breast milk, and encourage mothers to provide breast milk for their babies.

-In the first day or two, you will only be able to express a small amount of milk (colostrum); then your milk will ‘come in’, and the amount you can express will increase.
+In the first day or 2, you will only be able to express a small amount of milk (colostrum); then your milk will ‘come in’, and the amount you can express will increase.